Offices & Departments

 The operational departments of Bank Street College include Human Resources, Facilities, Information Technology, and the Business Office.
 Inspired by our credo and guided by the strategic plan, our divisional mission is to support the organization in reaching its potential as a leading voice in progressive education.

-Lead by an unwavering commitment to customer service, we employ dozens of energized and dedicated individuals who work to maintain, develop, and employ the many policies, systems, and structures necessary to support the entire organization.
+Lead by an unwavering commitment to customer service, we employ dozens of energized and dedicated individuals who work to maintain, develop, and implement the many policies, systems, and structures necessary to support the entire organization.

 Departments